zhongyin/zhongyin.github.io/README.md

 ## Others

+- [codecrafters-io/build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.
+- [mehdihadeli/awesome-software-architecture](https://github.com/mehdihadeli/awesome-software-architecture) - 🚀 A curated list of awesome articles, videos, and other resources to learn and practice software architecture, patterns, and principles.
 - [warpdotdev/Warp](https://github.com/warpdotdev/Warp) - Warp is a modern, Rust-based terminal with AI built in so you and your team can build great software, faster.
 - [it-ebooks-0/geektime-books](https://github.com/it-ebooks-0/geektime-books) - :books: 极客时间电子书
 - [DataExpert-io/data-engineer-handbook](https://github.com/DataExpert-io/data-engineer-handbook) - This is a repo with links to everything you'd ever want to learn about data engineering
-- [codecrafters-io/build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.
 - [jnv/lists](https://github.com/jnv/lists) - The definitive list of lists (of lists) curated on GitHub and elsewhere
 - [JushBJJ/Mr.-Ranedeer-AI-Tutor](https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor) - A GPT-4 AI Tutor Prompt for customizable personalized learning experiences.
 - [bleedline/aimoneyhunter](https://github.com/bleedline/aimoneyhunter) - ai副业赚钱大集合，教你如何利用ai做一些副业项目，赚取更多额外收益。The Ultimate Guide to Making Money with AI Side Hustles: Learn how to leverage AI for some cool side gigs and rake in some extra cash.
 Check out the English version